Russian press is paying special attention to the Koksan self-propelled gun made by North Korea, saying it is a significant addition to its arsenal.

 In modern conditions, with the use of reconnaissance drones, the effectiveness of the Koksan self-propelled gun can be significantly increased by directly monitoring each shot to conduct fire correction.
 According to Rossiskaya Gazeta.

-However, the lack of guided ammunition in the combat component also makes many military experts comment that the actual effectiveness of the Koksan self-propelled gun is not high, especially in modern battlefield conditions.
+However, the lack of calibrated guided ammunition in the combat component also makes many military experts comment that the actual effectiveness of the Koksan self-propelled gun is not high, especially in modern battlefield conditions.
 According to Rossiskaya Gazeta.

-However, there are conflicting data, for example, according to one version, during this war, Koksan self-propelled guns were supplied only to Iran, while according to another source, Pyongyang sold them to the Iraqi Army as well.
+However, there are conflicting data, for example, according to one version, in this war, Koksan self-propelled guns were supplied only to Iran, while according to another source, Pyongyang sold them to the Iraqi Army as well.
 According to Rossiskaya Gazeta.

 Since 2022, Russian media have commented that the above-mentioned self-propelled guns may be supplied by North Korea as a supplement to large-caliber artillery and mortars such as the 2S7 Pion and 2S4 Tyulpan.
 According to Rossiskaya Gazeta.